 Preserving Canada’s Economic Prosperity Act

-Bill 12 was introduced to give the province the power it needs to restrict the export of crude oil, natural gas and refined fuels.
+Bill 12 has passed to give the province the ability to restrict the export of crude oil, natural gas and refined fuels, if necessary.

 Ministry responsible: Energy

-Bill 12: Preserving Canada's Economic Prosperity Act has been introduced to defend Alberta's energy industry and maximize the value of our natural energy resources.
+Bill 12: Preserving Canada's Economic Prosperity Act has been passed to achieve this goal.

 - natural gas